 A good sense of humour is paramount to overcome most challenges.

 From your experience, what piece of invaluable advice would you give to a graduate or budding illustrator that you wish someone had given to you?

-Don’t follow trends and never ever try and be cool.
+Don't follow trends and never try and be cool.

 You've found much success on social media, what's your secret?
 Any tips?

 That said, a lot of people do find success by posting the same old stuff again and again.
-The same kind of work, against the same kind of backdrop with the same kind of vague inspirational quotes.
+The same kind of work, against the same sort of backdrop with the same sort of vague inspirational quotes.

 That is a tough one to answer as I've been lucky to make a lot of fun stuff.
 Perhaps designing a race track for the video game WipEout is one of my favourites.
 I'd love to do more work in the world of video games!

 You've worked on a colouring book with Laurence King called Burgerworld.
 Do you think the trend for adult colouring books has provided more commercial opportunities for illustrators like yourself?

 Colouring in books have existed for a long time.
 It's fun that they're now a thing for adults and I'm sure it's opened things up for some artists and illustrators.
 My book is meant for adults, but I think it's for adults with a child-like sense of humour.
 I don't know who it's aimed at, I made it to amuse myself, and I'm pretty immature.

 Anything that gets the general public engaged with art is a good thing.
 So if more grown-ups are doing colouring-in books and getting into illustration and design that way, then I'm sure it's going to open up more opportunities for illustrators in general.